unjs/nitro/docs/content/2.deploy/providers/vercel.md

 On-demand revalidation allows you to purge the cache for an ISR route whenever you want, foregoing the time interval required with background revalidation.

-To revalidate a page on demand with Next.js:
+To revalidate a page on demand:

 1. Create an Environment Variable which will store a revalidation secret
     * You can use the command `openssl rand -base64 32` or https://generate-secret.vercel.app/32 to generate a random value.